francoariel1492/francoariel1492/README.md

 <h3 align="center">Enthusiastic and very sociable, with a strong belief in teamwork and good practices, I seek to collaborate with work teams that want to go as far as possible.</h3>

 - 🔭 I’m currently working on 📸 Magali Moris Fotografia 📸, a website for a pet photographer that is taking photograph to a level that you never seen before!. 🧪 ALKHIMAQUIA 🍷 another freelance job website that i am working on for a Mexican project that is bringin back ancient medicine to these modern days.
 - Also i am working in two personal projects, the first one is ✈🛫 Hora de Viajar / Time To Travel 🛫, it is a website that shows you where can you travel and apply for a Working Holiday Visa, everything explained on the website.
-And the second one is a web app that is connected with the google maps api to give you the driving distance between to points on the map.
 - 🌱 I’m currently learning Node Js, Mongo DB, Websockets protocol, Cypress
 - 👯 I’m looking to collaborate on any project that allows me to show my skills as a Front-end Dev
 - 📫 How to reach me: you can contact me on Linkedin https://www.linkedin.com/in/franco-ariel-parente-41694022a/